Shanes Park: History

 The estate was granted to Surgeon John Harris on 18 December 1805.
 Although listed as 700 acres, it did in fact consist of 785 acres.

 There are a couple of theories as to how Harris settled on the name 'Shanes Park' for his residence and estate.

 The first and most quoted is due to the fondness of his own name 'John".
 Without issue of his own he did virtually entail his estate by stipulating his heirs must be named "John Harris', and it was because of this fondness of the name that 'Shanes Park' was selected due to Shane being the Ulster variant of 'John'.
 This version has been published many times over the years but the first not being until many years after Harris' death.

 Another and perhaps more likely reason is that from a young age John Harris would have been well acquainted with Shane's Castle, the family seat of the O'Neils of Clandeboy which is situated 16 miles to the east of Harris' native town of Magherafelt on the north east shore of Lough Neagh and lies midway between Magherafelt and the port towns of Carrickfergus and Belfast.
 It would have been a logical rest point with its village and inn.
 Shanes Castle estate was a picturesque spot of wooded forest on the shore of the Lake Neagh. similarly Shanes Park was an attractive wooded location on South creek.

 There appear to be no photographs of the Shanes Park house, though it was probably closer in appearance to his Experiment Farm Cottage at Harris Park than his grand Ultimo residence.

-Virtually confined to a wheelchair Harris and his wife Eliza moved to Shanes Park full time from 1831 until their deaths in 1837 and 1838 respectively.
+Harris, who used a wheelchair, and his wife Eliza moved to Shanes Park full time from 1831 until their deaths in 1837 and 1838 respectively.
 The estate was able to support all types of farming practices and remained in the Harris family until 1929.

 In 1960, the eastern portion of Shanes Park was purchased by the commonwealth government to house an air navigational facility.
 Substantial heritage from this facility remains to this day.
 As this required very little space, most areas of the site were retained as intact bushland, while other areas regenerated naturally.
 The 560 site known as 'Shanes Park' now comprises one of the largest remaining woodlands in the Cumberland Plain (western Sydney).